1587/speaking-exam/00-part2.md

 My answer:

 ```
 The picture is taken in a clothing store.
+There three people in this picture.
 On the left side, one woman with a blue T-shirt is trying on white clothes.
-Another woman is looking at her.
+Another woman is looking at her. maybe her mother.
 There is a man behind them.
 On the right side, we can see a pair of metal [ˈmetəl] artworks and  there are many goods on the shelves
 ```